The $125k Audit That Went Wrong (Hypothetical Scenario)

 MLNavigator's built-in compliance features address common audit findings:Immutable Audit Logs

-- Every drawing upload logged with timestamp, user ID, revision
+- Every drawing review logged with timestamp, user ID, revision

 - Logs BLAKE3-hashed (tamper-proof)